MarcLoupias/memo-dev/languages/javascript/tools/tools-release-workflow.md

 At this point, if everything is ok you have the CI up and runnning and a first package version in the npm registry.

 Now you can create the `develop` branch in your remote repository.
 Don't forget to protect it and to set it to the default branch.

+The master branch needs also to be protected.

+You can add rules to the protected branches to force some checks when a PR occurs.
+After the first CI completed job you are able to force a CI status check to validate a PR.

 You're done.